datacite/schema-docs/docs/properties/recommended_optional/property_relateditem.rst

 **Occurrences:** 0-n

-**Definition:** Information about a resource related to the one being registered
+**Definition:** Information about a resource related to the one being registered.

 **Allowed values, examples, other constraints:**